 Current or former students may receive copies of their academic records (transcript) or have them sent to other institutions, agencies, or firms by requesting these from the Registrar.
-Requests may be made in person or via the College's website.
+Requests may be made in writing, by telephone, or email.
 Currently enrolled students may request transcripts at no charge.
-Graduates and former students will be charged \$5.00 for each transcript request.
-Payment may be made by cash, check or on-line through the College's web page.
+Graduates who request transcripts will receive the first transcript free of charge, but thereafter there is a charge of \$5.00 for each transcript request.
+Payment may be made by cash, check or online through the College's web page.

 Transcript requests will not be honored for any student whose financial account with the College has not been cleared.